mirumyantsev/video_hosting/README.md

 ## Deploying:

 1. Create an .env file in directory ./configs/ and post variables from example .env.example.
-2. Create database named "vhosting" in your DBMS and create tables by executing SQL query file up_database.sql.
+2. Create database named "video_hosting" in your DBMS and create tables by executing SQL query file up_database.sql.
 3. Build a binary with this command: